| As discussed, a gem's type, weight,

 wearing the other stones for awhile and can attest to their

+effectiveness.
 At the lower end of the price scale I

 sell high quality, uncut, natural, clean diamond crystals